Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Results

-Looking at Figure~\ref{fig:crossgenre} (top) row-wise, the most notable pattern is that the two corpora that suffer the most performance loss overall are $\CorpusPJ$ and $\CorpusStack$.
-For $\CorpusPJ$ the explanation is likely to be that it is the only corpus with sentences mostly corresponding to chat messages, and therefore any match of this corpus with other corpora results in at least this incompatibility.
+Examining Figure~\ref{fig:crossgenre} (top) row-wise, the most notable pattern is that the two corpora that suffer the most performance loss overall are $\CorpusPJ$ and $\CorpusStack$.
+For $\CorpusPJ$ the explanation is likely to be that it is the only corpus with sentences corresponding to chat messages, and therefore any match of this corpus with other corpora suffers from this important difference.
 The chat logs in $\CorpusPJ$ are also the texts with the lowest level of formality and highest degree of linguistic freedom among all corpora.
 For $\CorpusStack$ this result could be due to its hybrid genre character (forum posts on academic topics) or it could simply be due the use of several tags to mask mathematical expressions or computer code.
 When looking at Figure~\ref{fig:crossgenre} column-wise, instead, the most notable pattern is that using $\CorpusACL$ or $\CorpusAllTheNews$ as reference corpora tends to affect performance more drastically for the majority of corpora, which again could be explained by their relatively higher degree of formality compared to the other corpora.
-All in all this analysis suggests that, for $\CorpusPJ$ and $\CorpusStack$ the reference corpus has a moderate impact on performance while for all other corpora it is only the use of $\CorpusACL$ or $\CorpusAllTheNews$ as reference where this modest impact can be observed.
-For all other cross-corpus comparisons for most corpora the effect of the reference corpus is tolerable.
+All in all, this analysis suggests that, for $\CorpusPJ$ and $\CorpusStack$ the reference corpus has a moderate impact on performance, while for all other corpora it is only the use of $\CorpusACL$ or $\CorpusAllTheNews$ as a reference where this modest impact can be observed.
+For most other cross-corpus comparisons, the effect of using a different reference corpus is tolerable.